What are the benefits to the assignor (original buyer)?

 Do assignment realty fees cost more than resale?

-If we should represent both sides (we have done this successfully - called "multiple representation") the fees remain the same.
-In our experience, we do 80% of the work involved since many Buyer representatives are not experienced in handling assignments and we must be sure that they properly inform their clients.
-We are sure there are exceptions.
+If I should represent both sides (I have done this successfully - called "multiple representation") the fees remain the same.
+In my experience, I do 80% of the work involved since many Buyer representatives are not experienced in handling assignments and I must be sure that they properly inform their clients.
+I am sure there are exceptions.

 The additional cost for the assignee is the interim occupancy fees and the usually uncapped levies for education and utilities plus the usual closing costs.